korrigans84/DBMS-java-minibase/README.md

 # Java Minibase Project

 ## Lab 2
 The objective of this lab is to create different replacer, such as LRU, FIFO, LIFO and LRU-k methods

+- This project is used as part of the DBSys course, of the Data Science branch of EURECOM

+- Contributors : **Julien THOMAS and Eliot CALIMEZ**

 ## LRU
 In this method, we always update the buffer when we pin a page.
 For example, if page p was consulted 20 pages ago, then there are 10 pages, and our buffer is of size 20, then page p will not be the victim, because it was used more recently.
 In the FIFO method, page p would have been the victim (if it is not pinned).